-Course Coordinator: Dr. Kishore Gnana Sam, Ms. Eman Shamselddin,
+Course Coordinator: Dr. Kishore Gnana Sam, Dr. Rizah Al saadi

 The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentation, goals of therapy, therapeutic application of drugs used for disease management treatment algorithm, and patient education of: 1) Cardiovascular, 2) Endocrine and 3) Gastroenterology disorders.